jorgecotillo/green_light_health/README.md

 # Far Vision of Product:

-Green Light Health App helps businesses prevent spread of illness in their locations
+Green Light Health App helps businesses prevent the spread of illness in their locations.
+The app will use health declarations and contact tracing to keep consumers and businesses informed when they are potentially at risk for the spread of pathogens.
+Businesses will be able to provide required custom declarations to consumers before allowing them into their locations.
+Businesses will know if a potential consumer looking to enter is at risk due to showing symptoms of illness or having recently in contact with someone who is.
+Consumers will know the risk of visiting various business locations based on the tracing of other consumers through their area.
+Consumers will be notified if they have potentially been exposed to a pathogen so they can shelter in place to protect others.
+The system will benefit both businesses and consumers to create a safer world.

 # Stakeholders:
 - Venue owner